udem-dlteam/ribbit/README.md

       > *** type error ()
       >

+    Use chicken to compile the AOT compiler and then use it:

+      $ csc -o rsc.chicken -O2 rsc.scm
+      $ RSC_SCHEME_INTERPRETER=csi ./rsc -t c -c ./rsc.chicken repl-max.scm

+    Use chicken to interpret the AOT compiler:

+    Directly:

+      $ csi -s rsc.scm -t c repl-max.scm

+    With the rsc driver:

+      $ RSC_SCHEME_INTERPRETER=csi ./rsc -t c -c "csi -s rsc.scm" repl-max.scm

+    (You have to specifiy the -c argument as "csi -s rsc.scm" because otherwise there will be errors about the command line, and if those weren't present, the chicken REPL will run after executing rsc.scm)

-    You can also use RSC_SCHEME_INTERPRETER=csi or RSC_SCHEME_INTERPRETER=kawa to use Chicken or Kawa scheme.
+    You can also use RSC_SCHEME_INTERPRETER=kawa to use Kawa scheme.

     Use Ribbit as a pipeline compiler to compile the trivial program `(putchar 65) (putchar 10)` to the corresponding compacted RVM code